 How to Get to Saugerties

-Saugerties is about two hours north of New York City, making it an easy escape to the Hudson Valley.
+Saugerties is about two hours north of New York City, making it a popular day trip from NYC or a full weekend getaway.

 • By Car: The fastest way is to drive straight up I-87 (the New York State Thruway) to Exit 20, which takes you right into the village.
 Having a car also makes it easy to explore nearby towns like Woodstock or Kingston.